Harmony, Social Media Manager

 Start out small.
-Don't put too much pressure to fully support yourself with freelancing right away.
+Don't succumb to the pressure of wanting to fully support yourself with freelancing right away.

 It takes time to build up a steady flow of work and clients.
 Start with smaller projects to get the ball rolling and gain experience.
 I started off by freelancing as a side hustle outside of my 9-5 job.

 If you could go back to your early days as a freelancer and give yourself one piece of advice, what would it be?

 Probably my advice from above, don't put so much pressure on yourself.
 I was unemployed when I first started freelancing and thought I could fully support myself right away.